rnewson/couchdb-lucene/README.md

 // Add but don't analyze.
 doc.add("don't analyze me", {"index":"not_analyzed"});

+// Extract text from the named attachment and index it. doc.attachment("attachment name");

-// Extract text from the named attachment and index it (but not store it). doc.attachment("attachment name", {"field":"attachments"});
+// Extract text from the named attachment and index it to a separate field doc.attachment("attachment name", {"field":"attachments"});
 </pre>